atreyasha/spp-explainability/docs/develop.md

         2.  compare confusion matrices between orace and mimic and compute euclidean distances on scores or binary predictions

+    4. Test out scripts for loading pre-computed-patterns to ensure they work without bugs -\> especially torch segment with data sharing -\> missing load information for self-loops -\> might bug out for case with no self_loops because of index 1 of `diags` and `bias` being updated which is only present with self_loops, perhaps replace with index of -1

 ### Long-term

 1. Performance